Last year, I designed a service that allows users to follow the status of their VAT repayments.

 Thankfully, it turned out that we could show each status.
 So I didn’t spend too much time on this design.
 But in testing, we found that:

-- users were initially confused by the progress bar.
-They were waiting for the page load more content;
+- users were initially confused by the progress bar; they were waiting for the page to load more content;

 - users didn’t understand how much progress they’d made through the process;

-As we were showing events in time, the timeline pattern candidate seemed like it could be the right solution.
+As we were showing events in time, the timeline pattern seemed like the obvious solution.
 The DWP had done some great work on their timeline component and had kindly published the findings from user testing.
 I based my design on theirs.